odytrice/core-fsharp-templates/README.md

-# dotnet-templates
+# F# Templates for .NET Core
-DotNet Core Templates for ASP.NET
+F# Templates for DotNet Core.
+They are translated from the ASP.NET Templates